upintheairsheep/youtube-dl-1/README.md

     --remux FORMAT                   Remux the media to another container format if not already in that format (eg. mkv, mp4, m4a)
+                                     You can specify multiple rules, eg.
+                                     "aac>m4a/mov>mp4/mkv" will remux aac to m4a,
+                                     mov to mp4 and if the format was neither of them then it'll fall back to mkv.
     --postprocessor-args ARGS        Give these arguments to the postprocessor -k, --keep-video                 Keep the video file on disk after the post- processing; the video is erased by default